geoffreylitt/wildcard-onward-paper/paper.md

 To demonstrate the viability of this approach, we have developed a browser extension called Wildcard which implements table-driven customization in the context of the Web.
 Wildcard is compatible with existing unmodified applications because it uses web scraping techniques to extract relevant state into a table and to reify changes in the original application UI.
 In [@sec:examples] we present a many examples of using Wildcard to implement useful customizations across real websites, ranging from sorting lists of data to adding whole new features to applications.

-In [@sec:architecture] we describe the architecture of the Wildcard system.
-We explain the _table adapter_ abstraction, which allows many different types of underlying state to be bidirectionally mapped to a table of data.
+In [@sec:architecture] explain the _table adapter_ abstraction, which allows many different types of underlying state to be bidirectionally mapped to a table of data.
 We explore how table adapters are general enough to support many customizations beyond the ones we've built so far in Wildcard; we also discuss how applications could be re-architected to expose tabular data directly to end users, rather than relying on web scraping techniques.

+In [@sec:prototype] we discuss in more detail the implementation of the Wildcard browser extension.
+We reflect on the experience of using the tool to customize websites, and some of the challenges from the perspective of programmers and end users.

-Table-driven customization embodies several design principles for building customizable software systems, described in [@sec:design-principles]:
+Table-driven customization embodies several design principles for building customizable software systems, discussed in [@sec:discussion]:

 * *Customization by direct manipulation*: End users should be able to customize an application by examining and modifying its data, rather than by writing imperative scripts.
 * *Third-party semantic wrappers*: Typically, customization tools which don't rely on official extension APIs resort to offering low-level APIs for customization.
 Instead, we suggest a community-maintained library of semantic wrappers around existing applications, offering end users a more convenient semantic API for customization.